MattCCC/fetchff/README.md

 - **`shouldRetry(response, currentAttempt)`**:
   Type: `RetryFunction`
-  Function that determines whether a retry should be attempted <b>based on the error</b> or <b>response</b>, and the current attempt number.
+  Function that determines whether a retry should be attempted <b>based on the error</b> from <b>response</b> object (accessed by: <b>response.error</b>), and the current attempt number.
 This function receives the error object and the attempt number as arguments.
   _Default:_ Retry up to the number of specified attempts.

 ### How It Works